 Brand new bags can be returned, yes.
 Outlets or sample sale bags cannot be returned.
 Definitely give Lily Jade’s Return Policy (and Warranty Policy while you are at it) a full read-through if you think you might return a bag you have ordered.
-A few points of interest (my summaries are from this FAQ page accessed 6/21/2020):
+A few points of interest (my summaries are from these FAQs accessed 1/25/2022):

 - Outlet bags are final sale…so be sure of what you want!